ai4science-amsterdam/ai4science-amsterdam.github.io/pages/workshop2.md

  * Submitting a poster is of course optional.
  * The deadline for registration is 19 February 2023.
  * You will receive a confirmation email within 2 working days.
- * In case of cancelation, please inform us by.
- [email](MAILTO:ai4science.info@gmail.com?subject=Cancelation%20AI4Science%20Symposium) not later than 22 February 2023.
+ * In case of cancelation, please inform us by [email](MAILTO:ai4science.info@gmail.com?subject=Cancelation%20AI4Science%20Symposium) not later than 22 February 2023.

 ### Program: